 Ser verde: to be green Estar verde: to be unripe (also for persons)

 The Spanish language is full of such interesting chapters!
-So if you would like to study a bit more, follow our grammar blog our come directly to our language school and join a Spanish intensive course!
+So if you would like to study a bit more, follow our grammar blog our come directly to our language school and join a Spanish intensive course or our Workplacement Program for internship in Spanish companies!
 We are happy to welcoming you soon!

 OnSpain School, your door to learn Spanish!